New Mercedes EQC 2019: specs, price and on-sale date

 Price and release date

-Although the car has been seen in public, Mercedes is only expected to start taking orders in Spring 2019.
+Orders for the EQC are expected to begin before the end of 2019.
 First deliveries in the UK should be in late 2019 or possibly early 2020, with prices expected to start at the best part of £70,000.